Data-drone/timeseries_replay/Notes/Planning_Notes.md

 - Sends the job to extract the dataset
 - Sends to the output system -> check offset diff -> and if <0 send

-## Central Runner
+### Central Runner

 Setting up the intervals

-start time / end time / replay rate / current time

-timeinterval = end time - start time
+start time / end time / replay rate / current time timeinterval = end time - start time
 The length of each batch is the replay rate

-For 1 second we will have second by second batches

-What will we do if a batch is empty? skip?
+For 1 second we will have second by second batches What will we do if a batch is empty? skip?

-We are hitting timing issues with a writer that is writing json due to IO at the moment.
+We are hitting timing issues with a writer that is writing json due to IO at the moment - Fixed with AsyncIO

 ## Database Class